botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 [SSRF Open Redirection](#ssrf-open-redirection)
 [Host Header Connection State + SSRF](#host-connection-state)

 >SSRF attack cause the server to make a connection to internal services within the organization, or force the server to connect to arbitrary external systems, potentially leaking sensitive data.
+Burp scanner may detect SSRF issue as an, `External service interaction (HTTP)`.

 >SSRF Sample payloads.